cool-calm/collected.systems/src/pages/index.md

 ## With today’s services

-- You sign up
+1. You sign up
-- You add your data over time
+2. You add your data over time
-- You leave: they shutdown, or they start to suck, or you jump to something better
+3. You leave: they shutdown, or they start to suck, or you jump to something better

 ## When you own your own data

-- You set up
+1. You set up
-- You add your data over time
+2. You add your data over time
-- If we shutdown, you still have your data
+3. If we shutdown, you still have your data
-- If we start to suck, you can move all your data
+4. If we start to suck, you can move all your data

-## When you run your own service
+## However, when you run your own service, you worry about:

 - What if the service goes down?
 - What if your service gets out of date?